hybmg57/Capistrano-Docker-Test/README.md

 | Dependency resolution | automatically | manually |

 ## Conclusion
-Puppet and Capistrano can play nicely together
+Puppet and Capistrano can play nicely together.
+Puppet is more for environment provisioning for expressing infrastructure.
+Capistrano is more for application code management.